Could Anything Be Sweeter Than Desire In Chains? / Please God, No French Manicures

 Series of 14, tweets and image data.
 Dimensions variable, 3/2016.

 Exhibition catalogue write-up for In The Flesh, Nauti Studios 6/2016:

 'Bethan Cotterill’s new media series explores the power of digital identity formation with relevance to gender politics and technology.
 Drawing on theoretical readings of hip-hop as a means of power redistribution via remixing media borne of preexisting structures as inspiration for her method, Bethan inserted recent tweets by the now independent adult film actress and director Stoya into the image code of photos from Stoya’s time in the porn industry.
 Stoya now creates and curates porn that she describes as a ‘big giant reaction against’ the industry.
-Her recent tweets, dubbed a ‘Kanye level Twitter rant’, are a post-Internet diary of self discovery: an investigation of freedom and womanhood after exiting a system that dehumanised her via fetishisation.
+Her recent tweets are a post-Internet diary of self discovery: an investigation of freedom after exiting a system that compromised her agency.
 Bethan weaves these tweets through the image code of Stoya’s industry photos.
 The images that result from this process are a technological as well as proverbial demonstration of the discord between two of Stoya’s digital identities.

 Each work’s title is the tweet used to rupture the image code.